Android-Group-1-App-development/WeatherMate_groupProject/README.md

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [x ] List anything else that you added to improve your submission!

-## Notes

-Here's a place for any other notes on this milestone!
+- Theme updates based on the location condition. eg(rainy,cloudy,etc)